menu

 As is often the case in a small town, Ezel doesn't have a public transportation system that people use for their commute.

-The overall education level of Ezel is somewhat higher than in the average US city of 21.84%: 27.78% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Ezel who are college-educated is somewhat higher than the average US community of 21.84%: 27.78% of adults in Ezel have at least a bachelor's degree.

 The per capita income in Ezel in 2022 was $17,515, which is low income relative to Kentucky and the nation.
 This equates to an annual income of $70,060 for a family of four.